top of page

 Ben Ewert

-Actively involved in musical worship ministry for over twenty years, Ben Ewert, baritone, is currently the Minister of Worship at First Baptist Church Vancouver.
+Actively involved in musical worship ministry for over twenty years, Ben Ewert, baritone, is currently the Director of Music at St. John's Vancouver Anglican Church.
 He has been privileged to lead music and worship arts programs in non-denominational, Baptist, and Anglican churches both in Canada and the UK, and as precentor of the chapel at Churchill College, Cambridge.

 bottom of page